Hamad-hossen/Detection-and-Prevention-of-DDOS-and-HTTP-Flood-Attacks-Using-Snort-Intrusion-Detection-Techniques/README.md

 - iptables
 - Linux Bridge
 - Bash scripts
+- Python Web Dashboard
 - systemd services

-The Linux bridge operates at Layer 2 and does not require an IP address on the bridge itself.
-This allows the security system to be inserted into the network path without changing the existing network addressing structure.
+The Linux bridge operates at **Layer 2** and does not require an IP address on the bridge itself.
+This allows the security system to be placed transparently within the network path without requiring changes to the existing network addressing structure.

 ---